UBC-CIC/commit2act/docs/UserGuide.md

 ![alt text](images/adminDashboard/manage_quizzes0.png)

-- Admin can click on an action icon to view and create action fact/ corresponding quiz questions for that action
+- Admin can click on an action icon to view and create action facts with quiz questions for that action
   ![alt text](images/adminDashboard/manage_quizzes1.png)
 - To create a new quiz, click the Add New Question Button
 - Required fields to create a new question are Fact Text, Question Text and at least 1 Possible Answer